Gomukh: First Visit to Gomukh

+The first recorded visit to the Gomukh Glacier was made by John Hodgson and James Herbert on May 31, 1817.
+Visits to Gomukh occurred much long before the 19th century, as it lies on the ancient route of the Chota Char Dham Yatra, connecting Gangotri to Kedarnath.
+This pilgrimage route was used by travelers and devotees for millenniums.

+In 1935, J B Auden made the first documented crossing of this challenging route, and in his honor, the route was subsequently named Auden’s Col.

 Geography

-Gomukh is 18 km from Gangotri in the foothills of Bhagirathi at a height of 4255m.
+Gomukh is 18 km from Gangotri in the foothills of Bhagirathi at a height of 4,023 m.
 It is the snout of the Gangotri Glacier.
-The Bhagirathi river here is pretty speedy.

 Around the snout, nature presents a wild topography.
 There are boulders scattered here and there with some pieces of broken snow, along with the hard clayey snow of the glacier.

 The Gomukh snout is rapidly moving backwards.
 According to the modern research the snout has moved 1 km in just 70 years.